 Modules - Topics Covered

-Module 3 - Building Your Organization’s Capacity and Building a Program Design
+- Module 3 - Describing Your Organization’s Capacity and Using a Logic Model

-Assignments: Participants will be asked to complete exercises that will assist in meeting the learning outcomes.
-Participants will be encouraged to complete a grant application in response to either a grantor’s Request for Proposal or their published application guidelines for a proposal.
+- Assignments: Participants will be asked to complete weekly exercises to meet the learning outcomes and complete a grant application in response to either a grantor’s Request for Proposal or their published application guidelines for a proposal.
 Participants will be given feedback on their proposals.

-Certificate Requirements: To earn the certificate, participants must attend and complete the required assignments for all six modules.
-All participants will be encouraged to complete a grant application in response to either a grantor’s Request for Proposal or their published application guidelines for a proposal.
-Participants who elect to submit a proposal will be given feedback.
+To earn the grant writing certificate, participants must attend all six classes in their entirety and complete the required assignments for the six modules.
+This includes a final project; to complete a grant application in response to either a grantor’s Request for Proposal or their published application guidelines for a proposal.

 Continuing Education Units and Social Work Continuing Education Hours:

-If you are interested in receiving a certificate of continuing education, the following steps must be completed:
+If you are interested in receiving a certificate of continuing education for CEU or social work, the following steps must be completed: